 At the University of Oregon, I also covered every track meet at Hayward Field in the 2017 season as part of a class in which we worked on tight deadlines while covering the meets.
 While in the class, I freelanced for the Daily Hampshire Gazette, a newspaper in Northampton, Mass.
 I covered Harvard sprinter Gabby Thomas in the 100 and 200, who grew up in the Northampton area.
 Some of my stories from the class, including one of my pieces on Thomas, can be found here: https://shawnmedow.com/2017/06/16/post-gamematchrace-stories/

-Along with my work at the University of Oregon, I have written for several websites, which have allowed me to cover the Los Angeles Galaxy live at the Stubhub Center in Carson on two occasions.
+Along with my work at the University of Oregon, I have freelanced for the Salt Lake Tribune, covering the LA Galaxy against Real Salt Lake.
+I worked on two turnaround deadlines to get the stories in quick enough for print and web.
+I have also written for several websites, which have allowed me to cover several other Los Angeles Galaxy at the Stubhub Center in Carson, Calif. on several other occasions.

 This is only the beginning of my career in sports journalism, and I look forward to what lies ahead in my future.